 Create Long-Form Content

 Long-form content performs better in search engines.
-According to a study from Backlinko that examined more than 1 million Google search results found that the average word count on Google’s first page was 1,890 words.
+A study from Backlinko that examined more than 1 million Google search results found that the average word count on Google’s first page was 1,890 words.
 The deeper on the first page you go, the lower the average word count.

 Mention Influencers Within Content